 Being accused of phishing, or a related offense, can be stressful but don’t lose hope in your case.
 You can fight state or federal criminal charges and seek a favorable outcome that could result in avoiding or minimizing penalties.

 Our Miami team at Hager & Schwartz, P.A. stands prepared to defend you.
-We have over 40 years of collective experience, including time spent as former prosecutors, and can aggressively pursue the accusations against you.
+We have nearly 50 years of collective experience, including time spent as former prosecutors, and can aggressively pursue the accusations against you.